azariah-seblu/fritter/README.md

 **Throws**

 - `403` if the user is not logged in
+- `414` if the user is not verified
 - `400` If the freet content is empty or a stream of empty spaces
 - `413` If the freet content is more than 140 characters long